XANi/goneric/README.md

 ### Map

 * `Map` - Map variadic input thru function
+* `MapMap` - Map one map to another using a function
+* `MapMapInplace` - Map one map to another using a function, filling existing passed map
 * `MapSlice` - Map slice thru function
 * `MapSliceKey` - Convert map to slice of its keys. `map[Comparable]V -> []Comparable`
 * `MapSliceValue` - Convert map to slice of its values. `map[Comparable]V -> []V`